eegsynth/eegsynth/README.md

 Converting real-time EEG into sounds and music

 ## Platform specific notes for Microsoft Windows
+Development is done on a VirtualBox with Windows 7 and MATLAB 2012b.

 Precompiled mex file are provided, these are linked to a static version of portmidi.
 To use these mex files in MATLAB, you might have to install the Microsoft Visual C++ 2010 Redistributable Package, which is available from [1].
 This package contains some